-Quincy, a Federalist, was the representative for Massachusetts's 1st congressional district from 1811 to 1813.
+Quincy was the representative for Massachusetts’s 1st congressional district and was a Federalist.
+He served from 1811 to 1813.

 From Dec 1805 to Mar 1813, Quincy missed 185 of 1,000 roll call votes, which is 18.5%.
 This is on par with the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.

 |Dec 1809-Jan 1810||29||3||10.3%||46th|